-Table 14b below summarizes the overall pass rate for all assessments by higher education segment.
+Table 14b below displays the average pass rate for all assessments by higher education segment.
 The pass rate varied by higher education segment as well.
-For California State University the pass rate ranged from 30 percent (for RICA) to 64 percent for edTPA to 90-percent range for CBEST, CSET, and CalTPA.
-FAST is used by only one CSU campus and they reported 100 percent pass rate for their 2018-19 program completers.
-For University of California, the pass rate ranged from 95 percent for RICA to 100 percent for CBEST, CSET, and edTPA.
-For Private/Independent institution, the pass rate ranged from 65 percent for RICA to 73 percent for CSET, 84 percent for edTPA to 92 percent for CalTPA, and 97 percent for CBEST.
+For California State University, the pass rate was 80 percent for RICA, and 100 percent for CBEST and CSET.
+For University of California, the pass rate was 90 percent for RICA, and 100 percent for CBEST and CSET.
+For Private/Independent institution, the pass rate was 81 percent for RICA, and 99 percent for CBEST and CSET.